f0rmIdabel/SolarMCRT/README.md

     * Total escaped packets, total_escaped      (Int64)
     * Total scatterings, total_scatterings      (Int64)

-This is collected in the file *output_λ.hdf5* in the out/ directory.
-For a ~500x500x450 atmosphere with no boundary cut-off, this will be around 2 GBs of data.
+For each wavelength λ, this is collected in the file *output_λ.hdf5* in the out/ directory.
+For one wavelength in a ~500x500x450 atmosphere with no boundary cut-off, this will be around 2 GBs of data.